 Artificial intelligence (AI) plays an increasingly important role in recent advances in ophthalmology, particularly in the areas of diagnostics and teleophthalmology.
 By leveraging AI algorithms, ophthalmologists can accurately diagnose and treat a wider range of eye conditions for better improving patient outcomes and expanding access to quality eye care.

 AI has also been successfully applied in the diagnosis and management of conditions such as diabetic retinopathy, AMD, and glaucoma.
-By analysing large volumes of ophthalmic imaging data, AI algorithms can identify subtle signs of these conditions thereby enabling earlier detection and intervention.
+By analyzing large volumes of ophthalmic imaging data, AI algorithms can identify subtle signs of these conditions thereby enabling earlier detection and intervention.

 3D Printed Cornea